Al-Masudi: Travels in lands beyond Islam

-Al-Mas'udi was also very well informed about Byzantine affairs, even internal political events and the unfolding of palace coups.
+Al-Masʿudi was also very well informed about Byzantine affairs, even internal political events and the unfolding of palace coups.
 He recorded the effect of the westward migration of various tribes upon the Byzantines, especially the invading Bulgars.
 He spoke of Byzantine relations with western Europe.
 And, of course, he was attentively interested in Byzantine-Islamic relations.

-One example of al-Mas'udi's influence on Muslim knowledge of the Byzantine world is that the use of the name Istanbul (in place of Constantinople) can be traced to his writings during the year 947, centuries before the eventual Ottoman use of this term.
+One example of al-Masʿudi's influence on Muslim knowledge of the Byzantine world is that the use of the name Istanbul (in place of Constantinople) can be traced to his writings during the year 947, centuries before the eventual Ottoman use of this term.
 He writes that the Greeks (i.e. the Byzantines of the tenth century) call it "the City" (bulin in the Arabic script, which lacks the letter p: so Greek polin); "and when they wish to express that it is the capital of the Empire because of its greatness they say Istan Bulin.
 They do not call it Constantinople.
 It is only Arabs who so designate it".
-A present-day analogy would be the use of the phrases "I am going Downtown" or "I am going into the City" by those who live near say Chicago or London respectively.

 He has some knowledge of other peoples of eastern and western Europe, even far away Britain and Anglo-Saxon England.
 He names it, though he is sketchy about it.
 He knows Paris as the Frankish capital.
 He obtained a copy of a list of Frankish rulers from Clovis to his own time.
 He makes several references to people interpreted as Vikings, described by him as Majus, they came to Al-Andalus from the North.

-Al-Mas'udi's global interest included Africa.
+Al-Masʿudi's global interest included Africa.
 He was well aware of peoples in the eastern portion of the continent (mentioning interesting details of the Zanj, for example).
+He mentioned that one of the most dangerous routes to travel is to the land of the Zanj, "I have sailed on many seas, but I do not know of one more dangerous than that of Zanj", also saying that several captains that he had sailed with drowned.
 He knows less of West Africa, though he names such contemporary states as Zagawa, Kawkaw and Ghana.
 He described the relations of African states with each other and with Islam.
 He provided material on the cultures and beliefs of non-Islamic Africans.

 In general his surviving works reveal an intensely curious mind, a universalist eagerly acquiring as extensive a background of the entire world as possible.
-The geographical range of his material and the reach of his ever inquiring spirit is truly impressive.

-Al-Masudi describes Sistan, Iran in 947 AD:
+Al-Masʿudi describes Sistan, Iran, in 947 AD: